Leslie Rogne Schumacher

+history with diplomatic analysis."
+Schumacher's further work on nationalism and the history of European integration theory features in graduate programs in Middle East studies, imperialism, and the European Union.
+He is a member of the advisory board of the Marmara Journal of European Studies and the editorial board of Akropolis: Journal of Hellenic Studies.
+He has served on the board of the scholarly organization Britain and the World, including as Vice-Chair.

 Schumacher regularly provides commentary on current events, including for venues like National Public Radio, the Smithsonian Institution, War on the Rocks, and History News Network.
 He is also active in civil discourse, debate, and leadership initiatives, serving as a board member of the Pennsylvania High School Speech League and as Director of the Senior Leadership Program for the Great Books Summer Program at Haverford College.
 In 2017, he was elected a Fellow of the Royal Society of Arts in honor of his work on refugee affairs in the Greater Philadelphia area.